 Paul, a wealthy businessman, and his wife Aubrey gather their family to celebrate their thirty-fifth wedding anniversary.
 They are joined by their four children, Crispian, Drake, Felix and Aimee and their respective partners.
 Just as they sit down to dinner, unseen assailants begin firing crossbow bolts through the windows.
 In the chaos, several of the group are killed and others injured.
 A desperate game of survival begins as those remaining try to avoid the masked attackers as they surround and enter the house, determined to kill everybody inside.

 Adam Wingard has emerged as a name to watch in the horror genre in recent years.
 Wingard first appeared with the horror film Home Sick (2007) and then gained festival acclaim with the hallucinatory horror Pop Skull (2007).
-Wingard subsequently went onto make the serial killer film A Horrible Way to Die (2010) and the non-genre likes of What Fun We’re Having (2011) and Autoerotic (2011), the latter co-directed with Joe Swanberg, as well as the subsequent The Guest (2014) about a psychopathic Iraq War veteran, Blair Witch (2016) and the English-language remake of Death Note (2017).
+Wingard subsequently went onto make the serial killer film A Horrible Way to Die (2010) and the non-genre likes of What Fun We’re Having (2011) and Autoerotic (2011), the latter co-directed with Joe Swanberg, as well as the subsequent The Guest (2014) about a psychopathic Iraq War veteran, Blair Witch (2016), the English-language remake of Death Note (2017) and Godzilla vs. Kong (2021).

 You’re Next premiered in the Midnight Madness section of the 2011 Toronto International Film Festival but for reasons unclear sat on a shelf until it received a theatrical release in 2013 where it promptly became Adam Wingard’s most high-profile film to date.
 Several critics alikened it to a slasher film but that is not quite the case – it resembles more one of the home invasion thrillers that we have seen in the last few years with the likes of Funny Games (1997), The Strangers (2008), Kidnapped (2010), Mother’s Day (2010), The Aggression Scale (2012), In Their Skin (2012), The Purge (2013) and Berkshire County (2014).
 (The killers in their animal masks remind of very much of The Strangers).